 If you spend your interview time explaining to me why you think you’re a good fit for the job, I’ll call that confidence.
 What this guy did, was spend the “tell us about yourself” portion of the interview telling us how another company had screwed him over and how he couldn’t understand because he was a perfect fit for THAT position.

 I wasn’t there.
 Maybe he did actually get screwed over, but I’m not a therapist.
 He was asked to interview so that we could learn about his abilities.
 Not about how his former employers were horrible human beings.

-The takeaway: Be humble and be positive!
-It’s perfectly ok to be honest about why you left your last job.
+Be humble and be positive!
+It’s perfectly ok, to be honest about why you left your last job.
 I encourage it.
 But don’t throw anyone under the bus and certainly don’t hover on the point!
 You should spend the majority of your time talking about how awesome YOU are, not how everyone else sucks.

 Diaries of a Nymphomaniac

 This is a story from a previous job, but it’s worth reliving.

 A lady came in for an interview… I think it was for a customer service role.
 She was very nice and friendly, a perfect candidate for dealing with the public on a daily basis.
 I walked her to a private meeting room, for which we had to walk through office space and she got to informally meet a lot of the staff.

 When I got her into the meeting room, she immediately started commenting about how many “hot guys” there were working in the office, and how excited she was to work there for that reason.
 She then proceeded to rank all the men she’d seen on a scale of 1 to 10, and even mentioned she had slept with (and I quote) “quite a few coworkers in the past.”